AdobeDocs/experience-manager-65.pt-BR/help/sites-developing/extending-msm.md

 ---

-# Extensão do Gerenciador de vários sites{#extending-the-multi-site-manager}
+# Extensão do Multi Site Manager{#extending-the-multi-site-manager}

 Esta página ajuda a estender as funcionalidades do Multi Site Manager: